oliverjam/jaredhill-v2/src/blog/why-you-should-care-about-digital-brutalisn.md

   - design
 ---

-## Why you should care about digital brutalism

 ![](https://cdn-images-1.medium.com/max/2400/1*q_HetbsGlHQdCK57HkFQ7g.png)

 *This article is adapted from a flash talk I gave at General Assembly in October 2017, and the images have been pulled straight from the presentation deck.
 Enjoy.*